 Abstaining from eating carbohydrates and natural sugars.

-• The production of vital energy for a body of fats and proteins is possible but at the cost of a heavy load on the kidneys and liver, forced to remove the decomposition products such as ammonia, uric acids, urea, and ketones.
+- The production of vital energy for a body of fats and proteins is possible but at the cost of a heavy load on the kidneys and liver, which are forced to remove the decomposition products such as ammonia, uric acids, urea, and ketones.

 Low natural fats/oils diets.
-(Low-fat diets do not help to slim.)
+(Low-fat diets do not help you slim.)

 Drugs containing the satiety hormone Leptin.
 (It is not recommended to take any weight loss medication.)